sergiocabral/Blockchain.GoHorse/README.md

    1. Removes the invalid source code snippet.
    2. If you are creating...
       1. a library, make available the classes, interfaces, etc. in `export`.
-      2. an application, implement the execution and don't forget to make it possible to shut down with the `--stop` argument.
+      2. an application, implement the execution and don't forget to make it possible to shut down with the `/stop` argument.

 ## NPM Commands